SevenShepherd/SevenShepherd.github.io/_posts/2023-09-12-faith-alone.markdown

 I think it should be clear that if your theology cannot reconcile Eph 2:8-10 with James 2:14-26; 1Jn 2:3-6; 3:6-10, it is a bad theology and it should be thrown out with the garbage of bad ideas.
 The Bible must work together, as there are no contradictions in the word of God.

 The Reformers were right.
-Justification is by faith alone, but the faith that saves is never alone in the person justified.
+Justification is by faith alone (Eph.
+2:8-9), but the faith that saves is never alone in the person justified (James 2:24; Eph.
+2:10).

 <script>
     var refTagger = {